SeniorDesign2023/Slippi_Stats/docs/status/status2.md

 1. Recap of what was planned for the last 3 weeks
 2. Tasks completed
     a) Description of tasks completed (and by whom)
-       We have started interacting with libmelee, the library used to create AI inside of Slippi, in order to get our bearings on the tools we will be using next semester.
-We also created a very simple application window in Python in order to test the feasibility of using Python as our front end in order to allow for easier integration with libmelee.
+       Beckham has started interacting with libmelee, the library used to create AI inside of Slippi, in order to get our bearings on the tools we will be using next semester.
+Zach also created a very simple application window in Python in order to test the feasibility of using Python as our front end in order to allow for easier integration with libmelee.